ademidun/book-notes/amazon-get-big-fast.md

  I'm 80% confident think the aformentioned thread is true 80% of the time.

  However, I reserve the right to change my mind at any time without notice.

+Interesting Nicholas Hanauer quote: "He's got the disciplined to be focused long term, and the discipline to say to himself, the employees, and the shareholders, 'if you're looking for quick returns, don't look here.
+We're trying to do something extraordinary and we're investing for the future...[Bezos is] the most single-mindedly focused person I'e ever met.
+I worry about what he's going to be like when he's 50.
+[230] [tk add book quote]
+- Especially ironic because you the reverse has happened Bezos is like Lebron and wine, they are both getting better with age.

+- It's also interesting listening to all the internet pundits that were opining on wether or not Amazon would be succesful etc.

+- Most companies are competitor focused, not customer focused.
+There's an interesting quote from Barnes and Nobles where they say that the only reason that they're offering online is because Amazon is doing it.

+Think about, they're reason for going online isn't because Amazon has shown them that their is strong customer demand.

+They went online because that is what Amazon did.

+A lot of companies and people think this way.
+They don't think from first principles about what will help them reach their goals.
+They reason by analogy, precedent and social norms.
+"X might be better for me but no one I know is doing X, everyone is doing Y, let me do Y then.".

+This competitor-focused behavior in all avenues of line : launching a new product, picking a school, career, dating, travelling, music etc.

+- Henry Blodget quote about how Amazon actually creates demand.
+[203] [tk include photo]
+- This is why I think being overly competitive is a losing mindset.
+Like Peter Thiel Said "competition is for losers"

+- If the Book market in 1990 is $100 M, And Amazon sells $50M in books in 1991, its not necessarily that they took share from Barnes and Nobles, Borders etc.

+- Amazon made book buying so easy that people who weren't buying books before started buying books

+- Important takeaway for me with Atila:

+$6.1 Billion in scholarships awarded every year( [College Scholarships Statistics](https://www.savingforcollege.com/article/college-scholarships-statistics), [2015–16 National Postsecondary Student Aid Study (NPSAS:16) Student Financial Aid Estimates for 2015–16: First Look](https://nces.ed.gov/pubs2018/2018466.pdf))

+I don't think hmm, Atila is in a $6 billion market, I need to .
+My mental model is, if we made it super easy for anyone to start a scholarship.
+Could we grow that to a $10 billion market and then even bigger

+This is also a good mental model for life.
+Avoid playing games where there's a fixed prize and a fixed winner.
+See finite and infinite games by James Carse for more on this

+Interesting anecdote about Amazon's cash operating cycle [90]

+Nerdy detaiL; When you think of the state of the internet in 1994, it's amazing that [57-62]

+Narrative economics: most CEOs share a story about how profitable their company will be.

+Jeff Bezos sells the opposity story: "We Will not be profitable and it will be great" [XIX] (tk, link to great companies tell stories)

+Compare Amazon IPO to Present day IPOs [167]

+Amazon vs Barnes and Noble [169]

+Intersting insight: Opportunity to sell the backlist [174]

+Recruiting and handling PR mistakes [221]

+Find quote about barnes and Nobles CEO saying he's only goint into online because of Amazon